github/developer.github.com/content/changes/2014-10-16-removed-ssl-version-3-support-from-webhooks-and-services.md

 ---

-This morning, we [removed support][github-services-pr] for the `ssl_version` webhook configuration option and made `TLS 1.X` the default cryptographic protocol to to address the [POODLE exploit][poodle].
+This morning, we [removed support][github-services-pr] for the `ssl_version` webhook configuration option and made `TLS 1.X` the default cryptographic protocol to address the [POODLE exploit][poodle].
 You should no longer set or rely on the `ssl_version` configuration option.

-If you have any questions or feedback, please [get drop us a line][contact].
+If you have any questions or feedback, please [drop us a line][contact].

 [github-services-pr]: https://github.com/github/github-services/pull/949
 [poodle]: https://www.openssl.org/~bodo/ssl-poodle.pdf